hydrodynamicstability/publicationlist/lom.md

 ### Conference Abstracts (Unrefereed)

-- C. Tong and A. Gluhovsky, 2002:  An energy-conserving low-order model for 3D thermal convection.  *Annual March Meeting of the American Physical Society*, 18-22 March 2002, Indianapolis, Indiana.  *Bulletin of the American Physical Society*, **47** (1), 107.
+- C. Tong and A. Gluhovsky, 2002:  [An energy-conserving low-order model for 3D thermal convection]http://flux.aps.org/meetings/YR02/MAR02/baps/abs/S270005.html().  *Annual March Meeting of the American Physical Society*, 18-22 March 2002, Indianapolis, Indiana.  *Bulletin of the American Physical Society*, **47** (1), 107.

-- A. Gluhovsky and C. Tong, 2001:  Physically motivated Galerkin approximations in geophysical fluid dynamics. *American Physical Society 54th Annual Meeting of the Division of Fluid Dynamics*, 18-20 November 2001, San Diego, California.  *Bulletin of the American Physical Society*, **46** (10), 82.
+- A. Gluhovsky and C. Tong, 2001:  [Physically motivated Galerkin approximations in geophysical fluid dynamics](http://flux.aps.org/meetings/YR01/DFD01/abs/S420007.html). *American Physical Society 54th Annual Meeting of the Division of Fluid Dynamics*, 18-20 November 2001, San Diego, California.  *Bulletin of the American Physical Society*, **46** (10), 82.

 - C. Tong and A. Gluhovsky, 2001:  Modeling fluid flow with gyrostats.  *Indiana Section of the Mathematical Association of America Fall 2001 Meeting*, 20 October 2001, West Lafayette, Indiana.

 - A. Gluhovsky and C. Tong, 1999:  Nonlinear models in geophysical fluid dynamics in the form of coupled gyrostats.  *Twenty-fourth General Assembly of the European Geophysical Society*, 19-23 April 1999, The Hague, Netherlands.  *Geophysical Research Abstracts*, **1**, 810.

-- C. Tong and A. Gluhovsky, 1999:  Gyrostatic low-order models in fluid dynamics.  *Centennial Meeting of the American Physical Society*, 20-26 March 1999, Atlanta, Georgia.  *Bulletin of the American Physical Society*, **44** (1), 1826.
+- C. Tong and A. Gluhovsky, 1999:  [Gyrostatic low-order models in fluid dynamics](http://flux.aps.org/meetings/YR99/CENT99/abs/S9145012.html).  *Centennial Meeting of the American Physical Society*, 20-26 March 1999, Atlanta, Georgia, YC06.12.  *Bulletin of the American Physical Society*, **44** (1), 1826.

 - A. Gluhovsky and C. Tong, 1998:  The structure of energy conserving low-order models in geophysical fluid dynamics. *The Rossby-100 Symposium*, 8-12 June 1998, Stockholm, Sweden, **1**, 128-130.